Truroer/locations-api/README.md

 go to Overview and press "CONNECT" -> Connect Your Application and copy the connection string.

-Add .env file in the main folder of the repository with following contens where username and password are from the user you added at cloud.mongodb.com, clustername are the charachters from the connection string between '....<password>@' and '.mongodb.net...' :
+Add .env file in the main folder of the repository with following contens where username and password are from the user you added at cloud.mongodb.com, clustername ist the charachters from the connection string between '....<password>@' and '.mongodb.net...' :

 ---